korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

  Let's look at our PersonalComputer class diagram again.
  We've said it inherits from Product, and it also has three fields, which are classes, these are Monitor, Motherboard, and ComputerCase.
- Let's build this Personal Computer class now, using composition, which means we'll add 3 attributes:
+ Let's build this Personal Computer class now, using composition, which means we'll add three attributes:

 ```java
 public class PersonalComputer extends Product{